 - Vitamin A – liver, cod liver oil

 - Zinc – pastured animal meats, shellfish, pumpkin seeds

 - Selenium – brazil nuts, fish including cod, tuna, and salmon

 If you suspect these or other deficiencies, a simple blood test can help measure your levels of a wide range of vitamins and minerals, as well as antioxidant activity and immune function.
 Insurance coverage is sometimes available to help with the cost.
-Contact Dena to learn more about testing for nutrient deficiencies!
+Schedule a free 10 minute Discovery Call with Dena to learn more about Holistic Nutrition Coaching and nutrient testing!